nalimuradov/checklist/README.md

  - testing with jest/storybook
  - props figure out everything

-ORDER OF THINGS TO DO:
+ORDER OF THINGS TO DO MONDAY:
- 1) Restructure folder architecture
+ 1) Restructure folder architecture [DONE IG]
  2) Complete login/signup service (auth backend tool)
  3) Simplify scope of project (only tracking one thing?)